 Multilingual intranet: Publish translated content to a new space or manage it within a Scroll Translations-enabled space.

-Publishing Options with Scroll Documents
+Publishing Options with Scroll Content Manager

 Offline manuals: Export translated documents to PDF, Word, or HTML using Scroll Exporters.